-

 Category Archives: News

-A new GLO Discussion Paper finds for Belgium a negative effect of households’ indebtedness on their consumption.
-The Global Labor Organization (GLO) is an independent, non-partisan and non-governmental organization that functions as an international network and virtual platform to stimulate … Continue reading
+A new GLO Discussion Paper assesses firm data from World Bank enterprise surveys to obtain lessons from the early stages of the Coronavirus pandemic.
+The Global Labor Organization (GLO) is an independent, non-partisan and non-governmental organization that functions as an … Continue reading

 Europe decided to abolish daylight saving time in 2021, since the save energy impact is debatable; but so far concrete actions remained elusive.
 Some evidence should not be overlooked.
 Based on natural experiments: Stratified demographic analyses for Indiana/USA indicate that … Continue reading